 As part of our program, the children will participate in field trips.
 Such trips will include the nursing home, pumpkin farm, apple orchard, fire station, library, ambulance service and other points of local interests.
 Field trips are limited to a 60-mile radius.
 Parents are informed about field trips and must sign a parent permission slip in order for their child to participate in the field trip.
-Parents are encouraged to attend field trips with their child.
-Parents may be required to attend field trips with their child due to the behavior of the child and to ensure safety.
+IVEDC Head Start highly recommends that parents use a field trip to spend special time with their Head Start child.
+Parents may be required to attend field trips with their child to ensure safety.
 Children are required to ride the bus to each field trip.
 At the end of each field trip, children may be released to parents and not be required to return to the center.
 Parents must sign the child out on the Sign In/Out form for the day.
+No smoking is permitted on field trips.
+Any child who is in the process of toilet training should have a parent available to attend each field trip.